vladmunteanu/th2c/README.rst

     ``GODEBUG=http2debug=1 go run test_server/main.go``.

-After the server is started, you should run the client by executing:
+After the server has started, you should run the client by executing:

     ``python -m th2c``.